Running for Office

 *Please be aware that Campaign Registration Statement should be filed with the Clerk’s office before any campaign activities begin.

 The Common Council of the City of Waukesha is comprised of the Mayor and 15 alderpersons.
 The alderpersons work together to determine city policies and ordinances.
 One alderperson is elected from each of the 15 districts in the city for a three-year term.
-Elections take place in April.
 Alderpersons are compensated at an annual salary determined by City ordinance.

 The Mayor is elected to a four-year term during the spring election every four years.
 The position of Mayor is a full-time position.
 The Mayor has powers and duties imposed on the office by the State of Wisconsin; and has the general supervision of all city officers and department directors.
 The City Administrator is appointed by the Mayor, subject to approval by the majority of the Common Council.
 The City Administrator handles the administration and control of the city’s operations.
 The City Administrator oversees all city departments in accordance with applicable laws, rules and regulations.

 New candidates are encouraged to file a Campaign Registration Statement (CF-1) as soon as intent to seek elective office is known, and before funds are collected or spent.
 This form must be notarized.
 Notaries are available in the City Clerk’s Office.
-Continuing candidates should file an amended Campaign Registration Statement indicating the office sought and the new primary election dates.
-The Campaign Registration Statement should be filed before circulating nomination papers.
+It is advisable to meet with the Clerk's Office to go over the Ballot Access Checklist.
+The Campaign Registration Statement should be filed before circulating Nomination papers.
+A Treasurer must be named and is required to sign the Campaign Finance Registration Statement.
 Candidates should establish a campaign depository account before any contribution is received, and before any disbursement is made.
-The only exception prior to registration are accepting a contribution or making a disbursement for the amount required to rent a post office box, the minimum deposit amount required for opening a checking account, or incurring expenses required for producing nomination papers.
+The only exception for finance activity prior to registration are accepting a contribution or making a disbursement for the amount required to rent a post office box, the minimum deposit amount required for opening a checking account, or incurring expenses required for producing nomination papers.
 Such receipts/disbursements should be properly reported on the first campaign finance report submitted.
 Goods or services received in trade must also be reported as in-kind donations.

 A minimum of 20 and a maximum of 40 signatures from persons residing within the aldermanic district are required on Nomination Papers for the position of alderperson.
-A minimum of 200 and a maximum of 400 signatures from persons residing within the city are required on Nomination Papers for the position of Mayor.
+A minimum of 200 and a maximum of 400 signatures from persons residing within the city are required on Nomination Papers for the position of Mayor and City Attorney.

-The RUNNING FOR OFFICE PACKET can be downloaded by clicking the link.
-I would be more than happy to meet with you in person to explain the packet in more detail.
+I would be more than happy to meet with you in person to explain the forms in more detail.
 Please call the City Clerk Treasurer’s Office at (262) 524-3550.

 Gina Kozlik, City Clerk Treasurer